opencog/learn/learn-lang-diary/Reading-List.md

   paradigm for producing general artiﬁcial intelligence" https://arxiv.org/abs/1905.10985

-  Of couorse we should build meta-algorithms that build meta-algorithms.
+  Of course we should build meta-algorithms that build meta-algorithms.
   (I've been saying this since forever.)
 Apparently, so does Jeff Clune, although at a much more sophisticated level.
 If you want detailed arguments for why automatiing the automation is a good thing, this is